-Nevertheless, the Company sufficiently publicises the General Shareholders Meetings in the BORME [Official Gazette of the Company Registry], the CNMV website and its own corporate website.
-Likewise, the Company, in line with prevailing legislation and its own internal regulations, facilitates participation of all who wish to take part in General Shareholders Meetings, having recently included in its internal regulations the possibility of attending General Shareholders meetings via remote online communication.
+Nevertheless, the Company sufficiently publishes the General Meetings of Shareholders in the BORME [Official Gazette of the Commercial Registry], on the CNMV website and on its own corporate website.
+Likewise, the Company, in line with prevailing legislation and its own internal regulations, facilitates participation of all shareholders (who wish it as such) at General Meetings through the possibility of attending General Meetings via remote online communication.